Tuttotorna/OMNIA/README.md

 the Omega pipeline executes

-no runtime coupling is required
+no external runtime coupling is required

----

-What OMNIA Is Not

-not a classifier

-not a judge

-not an alignment system

-not a safety layer

-not a truth oracle

-OMNIA measures structure only.

 ---